 Sure.
-So, my background: originally I trained as a doctor and did trauma and orthopedic surgery in the United Kingdom in the National Health Service (NHS)and, when I was training, I had a couple of companies in the education space and then left clinical practice around about two and a half, three years ago to found Virti back in 2018 with a mission to revolutionize how any workforce, but particularly the healthcare workforce, learns, trains and performs on a mission to transform how experiential learning is scaled and consumed by doctors, nurses any healthcare professionals on the front line.
+So, my background: originally I trained as a doctor and did trauma and orthopedic surgery in the United Kingdom in the National Health Service (NHS) and, when I was training, I had a couple of companies in the education space and then left clinical practice around about two and a half, three years ago to found Virti back in 2018 with a mission to revolutionize how any workforce, but particularly the healthcare workforce, learns, trains and performs on a mission to transform how experiential learning is scaled and consumed by doctors, nurses any healthcare professionals on the front line.
 And one of the reasons that I was very passionate about that mission was because having worked in the NHS, which is one of the biggest employers on the planet, there’s a vast amount of people who work very hard; whether it’s nurses, doctors, auxiliary staff, you name it, who often either don’t have time for training or who don’t receive the best methods of training possible.
 So, for something like surgery, which I did, it’s very serendipitous that you will receive teaching or training, depending on what day of the week or which hospital you visit.
 So, someone who sees some very unique operations will be more adapted to performing them than someone in a smaller hospital, or a different country, or a different time zone.
-So, one of the key things I want to do with Virti created this on-demand experiential training platform that allowed people to access content regardless of where they were geographically standardized training and make it a lot more data-driven by understanding how people perform at scale organization.
+So, one of the key things I want to do with Virti creates this on-demand experiential training platform that allows people to access content regardless of where they were geographically standardized training and make it a lot more data-driven by understanding how people perform at scale organization.
 And that’s sort of what we started building back in 2018.

 Yes.
 Absolutely.
 The appetite from day one was how we could take existing in-person training and scale it digitally while collecting data points on how people learn and train to predict how they will perform when it matters in the workplace.
 And in healthcare, there’s a lot of patient safety linked to that.
 So, if doctors and nurses can be shown to be safe and up to date with the latest training standards, any adverse events can hopefully be avoided.
-There’s also an element of reducing things, like burnout, by ensuring that doctors and nurses are better prepared for when they go into a high-stress environment; so, a little bit of performance coaching.
+There’s also an element of reducing burnout by ensuring that doctors and nurses are better prepared for when they go into a high-stress environment; so, a little bit of performance coaching.

 And do they do that in the virtual environment first?

 Exactly.
 So, in terms of the technology, what we started building out originally was very much like a performance dashboard for the workforce.
-So, if you think along the lines of a learning management system, you’re on the right track; and that then allows educators or trainers or I.T. staff to use some no-code tools to create either video-based training or computer-generated extended reality training.
-And then, for the actual users, the learners, the healthcare professionals, they, from their mobile device, from their desktop computers or their V.R. or A.R. headsets, can be put into these on-demand repeatable training scenarios; like assessing a patient under pressure who comes into the emergency room or breaking bad news and practicing soft skills in these very realistic high-pressure environments.
-And what our system can then do is look at decision-making, look at leadership skills, and look at soft skills, like communication, using some of the A.I. components.
+So, if you think along the lines of a learning management system, you’re on the right track; and that then allows educators or trainers IT staff to use some no-code tools to create either video-based training or computer-generated extended reality training.
+And then, for the actual users, the learners, the healthcare professionals, they, from their mobile device, from their desktop computers or the VR/AR headsets, can be put into these on-demand repeatable training scenarios; like assessing a patient under pressure who comes into the emergency room or breaking bad news and practicing soft skills in these very realistic high-pressure environments.
+And what our system can then do is look at decision-making, look at leadership skills, and look at soft skills, like communication, using some of the AIAI components.
 And that then is transformed into a score that allows for comparison between individuals and for organizations and trainers to see which areas of their workforce is best trained.
 Who might need a little bit more help, and what specific skills might they be lacking?

 And when you launched Virti, what support did you get?
 Did you go through an accelerator?
 Did you know?
 How did you develop the MVP?

 Yes.
 So, we originally very much bootstrapped it.
 I’m based in Bristol in the United Kingdom and built a very small tech team around about four or five people; initially, when we launched back in 2018 but got some pre-seed investment from some investors in San Mateo in Silicon Valle, and, actually went out there very early, when we were building the technology.
-Seeing the U.S. as one of our major markets, in terms of health care and beyond, we subsequently started making sales quite quickly, which is a little bit unusual for a very early stage company.
+Seeing the US as one of our major markets, in terms of health care and beyond, we subsequently started making sales quite quickly, which is a little bit unusual for a very early stage company.
 We saw that we had a product-market fit.
 We then started scaling up, so we went through an accelerator in the Texas Medical Center, one of the biggest arenas on the planet regarding the concentration of hospital systems.
 That was an equity-free, very value-driven, and competitive program to get onto.
 So, we’re fortunate to get onto that.
-And back in the U.K., we also go on to a similar equity-free program through the NHS called the National Innovation Program, which takes evidence-based companies that help healthcare organizations to tackle several different issues through digital technology.
-So, both in the U.K. and in the U.S., we had lots of access to different markets, different areas, and we’re able to scale up and build our sales teams around those bases.
+And back in the UK, we also go on to a similar equity-free program through the NHS called the National Innovation Program, which takes evidence-based companies that help healthcare organizations to tackle several different issues through digital technology.
+So, both in the UK and in the US, we had lots of access to different markets and areas, and we’re able to scale up and build our sales teams around those bases.

 And then I noticed that you mentioned equity-free twice.
 So how important is it to you as a founder to preserve your equity?

 Yes.
 Hugely.
 And I mean I think to anyone listening who’s starting in a digital technology company; especially like myself as a solo founder, I do not believe so giving away too much certainly at the beginning of your journey is essential; because that helps you to maintain your autonomy and maintain your decision-making at later stage investment rounds.
 So, we were very cautious on that, and, I think, part of that was because of my previous companies.
 I had bootstrapped around my job as a trauma orthopedic surgeon without giving everything away.
-And I was probably doing far too much and learning lots and lots, which was great, but with Virti, I didn’t want to initially give away a considerable amount.
+And I was probably doing far too much and learning lots and lots, which was great, but with Virti, I didn’t want to give away a considerable amount initially.
 And then we were very fortunate with subsequent investment rounds that we always had revenue.
 We always had product-market fit.
 We always had traction, which meant we could run very competitive investment processes.